 Notable Spaces

 The Bronx boasts a waterfront that pans 75 miles, enhancing its natural beauty.
 Among its notable green spaces is Pelham Bay Park, which covers an impressive 2,772 acres, making it the largest park in New York City.
-Other significant parks include Van Cortlandt Park, with 1,146 acres, and the Bronx Zoo, which occupies 265 acres.

 The New York Botanical Garden also adds to the area’s charm, covering 250 acres and showcasing a variety of plant species and beautiful landscapes.